 - Singapore English

-My most recent publications are Pronunciation and Phonetics: A Practical Guide for English Language Teachers (Routledge 2014), and three entries for The Encyclopedia of Applied Linguistics (Wiley-Blackwell, 2012).
-Forthcoming outputs include a chapter in Handbook of English Pronunciation (Wiley-Blackwell, 2015), a chapter in Integrating Pronunciation with Other Skills (TESOL, 2015) and an entry on “Intercultural communication in New Zealand” for The International Encyclopedia of Intercultural Communication (Wiley-Blackwell, 2016).
+My most recent publications are a chapter in Pronunciation in the classroom (TESOL, 2016), a chapter in the Handbook of English Pronunciation (Wiley-Blackwell, 2015), Pronunciation and Phonetics: A Practical Guide for English Language Teachers (Routledge 2014), and three entries for The Encyclopedia of Applied Linguistics (Wiley-Blackwell, 2012).
+Forthcoming outputs include an entry on “Intercultural communication in New Zealand” for The International Encyclopedia of Intercultural Communication (Wiley-Blackwell), and a book on teaching English spelling.